nextcloud/documentation/developer_manual/app/css.rst

 Folders
 -------

 Folders are like normal entries and are only supported for the first level.
-In contrast to normal entries, the links which show the title of the folder need to have the **icon-folder** css class.
+In contrast to normal entries, the links which show the title of the folder need to have the **icon-folder** CSS class.

 If the folder should be collapsible, the **collapsible** class and a button with the class **collapse** are needed.
 After adding the collapsible class the folder's child entries can be toggled by adding the **open** class to the list element: